xopxe/micro_rosso_platformio/README.md

 **Adding modules**

-For your project modules, we recommend placing them into the /lib/ project folder.
+We recommend placing your project modules in the /lib/ project folder.

 For external modules, add the corresponding entry in [`lib_deps`](https://docs.platformio.org/en/latest/projectconf/sections/env/options/library/lib_deps.html).

 ## How to use modules

-First, we will show how to use a third-part module; later, we will describe how to create your own.
+First, we will show how to use a third-party module; later, we will describe how to create your own.

 A module is imported as a standard PlatformIO library in any standard way.
 As an example, we will import the MPU6050 module from GitHub, adding the following entry to the platformio.ini` file: